-An important characteristic of the treatment in this paper, is the broad perspective taken to define what it means to compute.
+An important characteristic of the treatment in this chapter is the broad perspective taken to define what it means to compute.
 Specifically, computation is a process whereby information is manipulated by, for example, acquiring it (input), transforming it (calculation), and transferring it (output).
 Any form of information processing (whether occurring spontaneously in nature, or performed on a computer built by humans) is a computation.
-Instances of computational processes include:

-- 1. Measuring a physical quantity, - 2.
-Performing an arithmetic or logical operation on a pair of numbers, and - 3.
-Setting the value of a physical quantity, to cite but a few.
-These computational processes themselves may be carried out by a variety of means, including, of course, conventional (electronic) computers, but also through physical phenomena [35], chemical reactions [1], and transformations in living biological tissue [42].
+Instances of computational processes include to cite but a few.
+These computational processes themselves may be carried out by a variety of means, including, of course, conventional (electronic) computers, and also through physical phenomena [35], chemical reactions [1], and transformations in living biological tissue [42].
 By extension, parallel computation is defined as the execution of several such processes of the same type simultaneously.